jmptrader/goproc/README.md

 	// File for process stderr
 	ErrFile      string

-	// Name of event to respond to
-	Event        string

-	// Restart this process if it dies
+	// Automatically restart this process if it dies KeepAlive    bool
-	KeepAlive    bool

 	// File for process stdout